GoBoldMS/fin_cli/README.md

 We welcome contributions!
 Please refer to our contribution guidelines for more information on how you can contribute to the project.

 ## Authors
-- GoBoldMS - Initial work
+- Yonatan Levin - Initial work

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.